-Over the past 20+ years, we have helped over 5,000 entrepreneurs and business owners create business plans to start and grow their construction businesses.
-On this page, we will first give you some background information with regards to the importance of business planning.
-We will then go through a construction business plan template step-by-step so you can create your plan today.
+Over the past 20+ years, we have helped over 10,000 entrepreneurs and business owners create business plans to start and grow their construction businesses.

 If you’re looking to start a construction business or grow your existing construction business you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your construction business in order to improve your chances of success.
 Your construction business plan is a living document that should be updated annually as your company grows and changes.